 - Discuss insurance coverage of genetic appointment

 - Give directions and contact information

 - Make a plan for how the patient will follow-up with you after the consult

 Genetic counselors, clinical geneticists, and nurse specialists in genetics may be available in your institution or you may need to contact someone elsewhere.
 You can find a genetic specialist through:

 - National Society of Genetic Counselors (www.nsgc.org)

 - American Board of Medical Genetics and Genomics (www.acmg.net)

 - International Society of Nurses in Genetics (www.isong.org)

 It can sometimes be challenging to find a genetic expert locally.
 There are opportunities available for telecounseling through academic institutions and private businesses.
-In some cases, insurance companies will pay for these services.
+Often, insurance companies will pay for these services.

 Reviewed June 2023